Eyeglass Lens Coatings

 Scratch Resistant Coating (SRC)

-Through all the advancements in eyeglass lens coatings, eyeglass lenses are still not scratch proof not even glass lenses.
+Through all the advancements in eyeglass lens coatings, eyeglass lenses unfortunately are still not scratch proof.
 However, eyeglass lenses that are treated front and back with a clear, hard coating do become much more scratch resistant.
-Today, most types of plastic eyeglass lenses, which include high-index, polycarbonate Trivex and some traditional CR-39 plastic materials have a built in scratch-resistant coating.
-Scratch resistant coating on CR-39 regular plastic lenses is optional so make sure we know that you want scratch-resistant lenses in your prescription eyeglasses.
+All our lenses do include a standard scratch coat.

-Ultraviolet (UV) protection is another beneficial lens treatment that is invisible to the naked eye.
-Just like sunscreen is used to keep the sun's harmful UV rays from damaging our skin, UV treatment in eyeglass lenses prevents those same rays from damaging our eyes.
-The eyes being overexposed to ultraviolet light is thought to be a cause of cataracts, retinal damage, and other serious eye problems.
+UV protection on lens is just like sunscreen for our eyes.
+It's used to keep the sun's harmful UV rays from damaging our eyes and the skin around our eyes.
+UV treatment in eyeglass lenses prevents those same rays from damaging our eyes.
+UV exposer is thought to be a cause of cataracts, retinal damage, and other serious eye problems.

-The application of an ultraviolet treatment is simple and quick to apply to most plastic eyeglass lenses without affecting the appearance of the lenses.
+All materials provide levels of UV protection.
 Some lenses which include polycarbonate, high index and Trivex don't need a UV treatment because it is an inherent property of the lens material.
+Plastic CR-39 does not provide protection across the full UV spectrum without additional UV treatment.

 Anti-Reflective / Anti-Glare Coating